 Look for these specific qualities and credentials:

 You will find all of these qualities when you work with jD Law Criminal Defense Attorneys.
 Attorney James N. Dicks focuses strictly upon criminal law, and he has garnered a reputation as one of the top criminal attorneys in the San Diego area.
 He has achieved many notable victories in his years defending the criminally accused.
 He has served as a former police officer detective and has tried hundreds of criminal cases.

-Reach out for seasoned counsel by scheduling an initial meeting.
+Reach out for experienced counsel by scheduling an initial meeting.

 Within the State of California, conspiracy is defined as the act of planning to commit a crime and preparing to carry it out.
 Conspiracy charges do not have to include the hypothetical crime itself, only the agreement to commit a crime and the actions that could have led to the crime.